multiversx/mx-sdk-py/core/README.md

 # mx-sdk-py-core

-Core components of the Python SDK.
+Core components of the MultiversX Python SDK.

 ## Distribution